-If you don’t have a floor pump or air compressor, then you are definitely riding a bike with under-inflated tires.
+If you don’t have a floor pump or air compressor, then you are definitely riding with under-inflated tires.

-Because bike tires hold less air volume, they tend to run out of air sooner.
+Because tires hold less air volume, they tend to run out of air sooner.

-Remember flipping your bike upside down to work on it?
-That was cool when you were working with a single-speed.
-It gets a lot harder when you are dealing with a multi-speed road bike.
+Remember flipping your bicycle upside down to work on it?
+That was cool when you were working with a single-speed it gets a lot harder when you are dealing with a multi-speed road bicycle.

-A proper bike stand protects your bike and makes it easier to work on it.
-They also make an excellent place to store your bike between rides.
+A proper stand protects you and makes it easier to work on it.
+They also make an excellent place to store it between rides.